Written by: Charneise Alston, M.Ed

 Technological advances help facilitate change in today’s society.
 Millennials tend to embrace change more easily than our elders because of the ever-changing times.
 I have seen the internet evolve from dial-up connections to wi-fi satellite connections.
 I grew up in a neighborhood where there was a pay phone on every corner instead of a cellphone in every hand.
 Tape cassettes have been replaced with streaming services.
 Many changes in society have made life more convenient but it can be overwhelming for the fearful.

 As we age, our bodies remind us of the unavoidable changes that occur in life.
 I remember when I noticed my first gray hair at the age of 31.
 At first, I was reluctant to publicly show my single strand of wisdom.
 So, I dyed my hair to appease my comfort.
 I did not want my normalcy disrupted, so I counteracted with an attempt to resist change.
 Unfortunately, the dye damaged my hair by making it dry and brittle.
 I was confused because I maintained deep conditioning treatments but to no avail.
-After a few weeks of hair shedding, I cut the dye out of my hair a swore to never color my hair under any circumstance.
-Now, I have many gray hairs that are beautifully intertwined with my esixting Black locs.
+After a few weeks of hair shedding, I cut the dye out of my hair and swore to never color my hair under any circumstance.
+Now, I have many gray hairs that are beautifully intertwined with my existing Black locs.

 The best quality of free will is our power to choose.
 Change confronts both our behavior and pattern of thinking.
 Positive change forces our growth and strengthens our resolve as we plunge into a greater purpose.
 Earlier, I stated that we combat change by default because of our fear and ego.
 While we all possess the courage to change, many of us refuse to be brave enough to change.
 Consequently, we choose to stay in unfulfilling situations to maintain the status quo of complacency.
 I dare you to change on your terms.
 Get in the driver’s seat of your destiny and make the necessary changes to become your best self.

 Whether or not you choose to evolve into your best self, I guarantee that you will be forced to deal with the evolution of others.
 The dynamics in any relationship is subject to change.
-The person that I was in my twenties is significantly different than who I am in my thirties.
+The person that I was in my twenties is significantly different from who I am in my thirties.
 While my values remain the same, my beliefs, style, appearance and perspective have all changed.
 I allow myself the opportunity to change as I embrace and discover different expressions of my authentic self.
 Whomever you choose to love and coexist with in life, understand that everyone is multifaceted.
 Be willing to change your view of people and do not hold them hostage to their past or your comfort.
 Just as plants, people grow when nurtured and cultivated in good soil.
 When we change, we thrive.

 New beginnings are beautiful.
 Do not fear change because of discomfort or fear of failure.
 The experiences from the caterpillar and the butterfly are completely different yet from the same creature.
 In order to transform our lives, we must be willing to shed our former selves.
 Begin by taking inventory of what needs to change in your life.
 Rid yourself of toxic relationships, start the change.
 Be willing to explore and learn something new everyday, invite change.
 Abandon the need to control everything, surrender to change.
-Stop bad habits and replace them with an alternative, create the change.
+Stop bad habits and replace them with an alternative, create change.

 As a parent, I am excited to witness my toddler’s developmental changes.
 My daughter now communicates in complete sentences versus phrases.
 She has become more skillful in completing independent tasks.
 I have also seen an increased compliance with bedtime, thank God.
 It is quite ironic that we expect change from our children but not ourselves.

 Since I am fully vested in embracing change, I try to initiate change as often as possible to create a lifestyle of flexibility, adaptation, and resilience.
 As discussed in today’s blog, there are planned changes that you can make on your behalf and unexpected changes that require you to blindly maneuver without always knowing the next step.
 In either circumstance, the best remedy is to accept that nothing lasts forever.
-I remember my when my father told me to wear this world like a loose garment.
+I remember when my father told me to wear this world like a loose garment.
 I now understand that we have to detach ourselves from comforts that hinder us from positive change.

 “God grant me the serenity to accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.”